Ekaterina Makarova: 2006–2007

 Her first tournament in 2006 was at Ortesei, in which as a qualifier she lost to Eva Birnerová in the first round.
-At Torrent, Spain, she reached the finals, eventually losing to Romina Oprandi.
+At Torrent, Spain, she reached the final, eventually losing to Romina Oprandi.
 At an ITF event in Moscow, she reached the final defeating Vesna Manasieva in the quarterfinals and Anna Lapushchenkova in the semifinals, before falling to Evgeniya Rodina.

 Makarova began 2007 season losing to Olga Blahotová, at Tampa, Florida.
 In Moscow, she won the title with victories over Evgenia Grenbenyuk, and Evgeniya Rodina in the final.
-Makarova entered the qualifying draw for the French Open defeating Erika Takao but was defeated again by Ioana Raluca Olaru.
+Makarova entered the qualifying draw for the French Open defeating Erika Takao but was defeated again by Raluca Olaru.
 Then, in Zagreb, she reached the semifinals, before losing to Kyra Nagy.
 Makarova then lost in qualifying for the Wimbledon Championships to Barbora Záhlavová-Strýcová after defeating Lilia Osterloh.
 Makarova qualified for her first Grand Slam main draw at the US Open; in the main draw she defeated Julia Schruff and Ai Sugiyama, but lost to reigning world No. 1 and eventual champion, Justine Henin in straight sets.
 In her last tournament of the year in Minsk, she reached the second round, losing to Ekaterina Dzehalevich.